Lyft Inc confidentially files for IPO

 The IPO is expected to commence after the SEC completes its review process, Lyft said here

-Reuters reported in October that the company had chosen JPMorgan Chase & Co (JPM.N), Credit Suisse (CSGN.S) and Jefferies (JEF.N) as underwriters for its IPO, slated for the first half of 2019.
+Reuters reported in October that the company had chosen JPMorgan Chase & Co, Credit Suisse and Jefferies as underwriters for its IPO, slated for the first half of 2019.
+(Reporting By Aparajita Saxena in Bengaluru Editing by Saumyadeb Chakrabarty)